About Me-Short and Snappy Edition

 I live: in CANADA, lucky me! (in Alberta, near Edmonton)

 My kids: 3, all boys and no I don’t want or need a girl.
 I love my boys!
 And YES I am absolutely done.
 The vasectomy better not fail.

-Also live with: my husband, when he isn’t working out of town, my mom, her two pomeranians.
+Also live with: my husband, when he isn’t working out of town, my gigantic rescue dog Poco (part Coonhound, part Pony, or something like one!), my mom and her two pomeranians.
 It IS as loud as you think.

 Work: I run a virtual paralegal biz, Halo Secretarial, established 2008.
 I don’t use childcare enough.
 I work too late at night.

-Passions/Hobbies/Things I do when I get time, as rarely as that may be: Running, Reading, Studying for my BA
+Passions/Hobbies/Things I do when I get time, as rarely as that may be: Running, Reading, Watching Soccer.
+A Lot of Soccer.